i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   // Alice's X25519 static keys (if Static Key Section present)
   // or X25519 ephemeral keys (if Static Key Section not present)
-  // TBD for one-time format in 1d) ask = GENERATE_PRIVATE()
+  // or decoded one-time keys (if no Static Key Section, and ephemeral key unset in Ephemeral Key Section) ask = GENERATE_PRIVATE()
   // apk was decrypted in Static Key Section (if present)
   // or Ephemeral Key Section (if Static Key Section not present)
-  // TBD for one-time format in 1d) apk = DERIVE_PUBLIC(ask)
+  // or decoded one-time public key (if no Static Key Section, and ephemeral key unset in Ephemeral Key Section) apk = DERIVE_PUBLIC(ask)

   sharedSecret = DH(ask, bpk) = DH(bsk, apk)